AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-events-messages/02-event-hubs-send-receive.md

 * Task 6: Add code to complete the application
 * Task 7: Sign into Azure and run the app

-This exercise takes approximately **30** minutes to complete.
+## Estimated Timing: 30 Minutes

 ### Task 1: Create Azure Event Hubs resources

 In this section of the exercise you create the needed resources in Azure with the Azure CLI.

-1. In your browser navigate to the Azure portal [https://portal.azure.com](https://portal.azure.com); signing in with your Azure credentials if prompted.
+1. In your browser navigate to the Azure portal

 1. On the Azure portal homepage, click the **\[>\_] Cloud Shell (1)** button located to the right of the **Copilot** tab at the top.
 This opens a new Cloud Shell session.
 In the **Welcome to Azure Cloud Shell** window, choose **Bash (2)**.